James-Cherished-Inc/roo-code-community/Custom Modes Visualizer/README.md

 ### ✨ Core Features
 - **Live Editing**: Real-time editing with auto-save
+- **Mode Creation**: Create new custom modes with the Create Mode feature
 - **Responsive Design**: Works perfectly on desktop and mobile
 - **Type Safety**: Full TypeScript support for reliability
 - **Fast Performance**: Built with Vite for lightning-fast development